diyhue/diyHue/BRIDGE_PRO_ONBOARDING.md

 and the existing application credential continues to authenticate the BSB003 bridge.

-Fresh/direct onboarding of a never-before-paired BSB003 bridge is still experimental and is not claimed here.
+Fresh **local protocol onboarding** of a never-before-paired BSB003 bridge is also validated.
+Fresh onboarding through the stock Hue app itself remains experimental and is not claimed here.

 ## Validated transition